neelab2/HelicopterMod_client/README.md

 Instructions:

 1. Download the archive HelicopterMod_client-main.zip
 2. Run Dayz_tools https://store.steampowered.com/app/830640/DayZ_Tools/
 3. Launch and select AddonBuilder in it
 4. In the Addons source directory line, specify HelicopterMod_client-main \ HelicopterMod_client-main \ HelicopterModScripts - the HelicopterModScripts folder
+5. Uncheck Binarize
-5. Pack it.
+6. Pack it.
-6. Place it pbo in any of your mods with a link to the source https://github.com/moddayz
+7. Place it pbo in any of your mods with a link to the source https://github.com/moddayz